darinz/DL/04_Training_Techniques/02_normalization_techniques.md

         return self.gamma.view(1, -1, 1, 1) * x_norm + self.beta.view(1, -1, 1, 1)
 ```

+> **Code Walkthrough:**
+> - The input is reshaped to group channels, and normalization is performed within each group.
+> - This allows normalization to be effective even with very small batch sizes.

 > **Did you know?**
 > GroupNorm is the default normalization in many state-of-the-art object detection and segmentation models (e.g., Mask R-CNN).